Wear Nothing But A Smile: Prominent Nude Activist Turner V. Stokes Dies At 90

 The Post reports that he said he was drawn to nudism for its "physical feeling," which he felt was "mentally stimulating" and gave a "feeling of freedom."

-In the 1980s, Stokes fancied himself a "naturist," which he explained to the Post was different than a "nudist."
+In the 1980s, Stokes fancied himself a "naturist," which, he explained to the Post, was different from a "nudist."
 Naturists preferred to be nude in nature — not confined to a camp or resort like nudists.

 When local officials on the Eastern Shore of Virginia tried to crack down on nude sunbathing on Assateague Island in 1984, Stokes organized a legal battle to challenge the ban, the Post reported at the time.
 Through the National Capital Naturists, a group he co-organized, Stokes also created and sold T-shirts with a cheeky phrase: "Bare Assateague."